Peptide Therapy for Joint Health

 Can peptides really help with joint pain?

-Peptides like tissue repair peptide protocols have research supporting tissue healing effects.
+Peptides like tissue-repair peptides have research supporting tissue healing effects.
 For joint pain related to degeneration or injury, peptide therapy may provide meaningful benefit.
 Individual results vary.

 How long does it take for peptides to help joint problems?